sebug/apple-id-boot/README.md

 ## Azure App Service
 Initially I wanted to write this as a Bicep template, but I couldn't get all the way there, so I configured it manually.

+The main thing I had to do was set the WEBSITES_PORT to 8080 so that it knows where the website is hosted.
+It is then accessible on https://appleidbootwa.azurewebsites.net/ which currently points us to the username/password login page.
+Now we can set up apple sign in.

+The big mystery was the redirect URI, so I chose https://appleidbootwa.azurewebsites.net/login/oauth2/code/apple to test.
+The domain is appleidbootwa.azurewebsites.net

+I then went through the steps to create a key .p8 file.
+Now I have to know how to use it.